Learn what Comprises a

 Unisons unequally stretched and adjusted, can cause an otherwise 'in-tune' piano to sound out of tune to the hearing ear.

-In the case of a pitch raise, over 200 pins are tuned, stretched, and adjusted, before the piano can arrive within the range of a stable, fine concert tuning.
+In the case of a pitch raise, over 220 pins are meticulously calculated, stretched, tuned, and adjusted, before the piano can arrive within the range of a stable, fine concert tuning.

 After adjusting a note's frequency against the beats of a starting note, a piano tuner must individually “lock” every pin into place AFTER (1) finding the proper frequency of a note, and AFTER (2) balancing that note in relation to other notes.